-J. Other Design Recommended Practices, Codes ,and Standards
+J. Other Design Recommended Practices, Codes, and Standards

-In addition to safety areas discussed above, the Utilities design their facilities in accordance with recommended practices, codes, and standards to promote safe operations.
-A list of other design recommended practices, codes, and standards is included in Table 3 below.
-This list is not all-inclusive and additional recommended practices, codes, and standards may be applied to the design as it progresses.
+In addition to safety areas discussed above, the Utilities incorporate other non-DOT design practices when required by law and otherwise where the Utilities determine it is appropriate to do so to further promote safe operations.
+As an example, a list of other non-DOT design practices is included in Table 3 below.
+This list is not all-inclusive and additional non-DOT design practices may be applied to the design as it progresses.

-Document Title Title of Code Section API RP500 Recommended Practice for Classification of Locations for Electrical Installations at Petroleum Facilities Classified as Class 1, Division 1 and Division 2 International Society of Automation (ISA) 84.00.01 P1, P2, P3 Functional Safety: Safety Instrumented Systems for the Process Industry Sector NFPA 400 Hazardous Material Code
+Document Title Title of Code Section

+API RP500 Recommended Practice for Classification of Locations for Electrical Installations at Petroleum Facilities Classified as Class 1, Division 1 and Division 2

+NFPA 400 Hazardous Material Code